bochaco/react-mn-wallet-connect/TUTORIAL.md

 This tutorial will guide you through creating a React application that connects to a wallet using the Midnight DApp Connector API.

-Note: the code examples in this tutorial intentionally omit CSS and visual styling to keep the examples focused and easy to read.
+The code examples in this tutorial intentionally omit CSS and visual styling to keep the examples focused and easy to read.
 The actual example code includes full styling (Tailwind classes and additional CSS) so the components are displayed with a polished, user-friendly appearance.

+Also, the code in this tutorial is framework-agnostic and can be used with any React framework.
+You can drop these components and logic into projects created with Vite, Create React App, Next.js, Remix, Gatsby, or custom setups — you may only need to adjust the entry file (e.g. src/main.tsx vs src/index.tsx), routing, or build configuration to match your chosen scaffold.

 ## Step 1: Define TypeScript Interfaces

+Let's first define a couple of interfaces for the props passed between the components we are going to create.
+Their main purpose is to provide type safety and clear contracts for components.

+Button enforces an onClick and children payload, while WalletCard describes the connection state and callbacks used by the app to trigger connect/disconnect actions.

-The actual implementation of the interfaces shown below can be found in the example app at `src/types.ts`:
+The actual implementation of the interfaces shown below can be found in the example app at [src/types.ts](src/types.ts).

 ```typescript
 import type { ReactNode } from 'react';